nwjs/nw.js/docs/References/App.md

 Clear the HTTP cache in memory and the one on disk.
 This method call is synchronized.

+## App.clearAppCache(manifest_url)

+Mark the Application cache group specified by manifest_url obsolete.
+This method call is synchronized.

 ## App.closeAllWindows()

 Send the `close` event to all windows of current app, if no window is blocking the `close` event, then the app will quit after all windows have done shutdown.
 Use this method to quit an app will give windows a chance to save data.